Spider201866/Alan_web/tests/README.md

 ## Notes

 - Backend tests use a temporary directory for all data, so your real files are never touched.
+- OTP and rate limiting tests are fully isolated in their own temp directories and server instances to prevent data pollution between suites.
 - Frontend and UI tests use jsdom to simulate the DOM and localStorage.
-- All major user flows, UI elements, and backend logic are covered.
+- All major user flows, UI elements, authentication, rate limiting, OTP, and backend logic are covered.
 - **Accessibility requirements are enforced by automated tests in `ui.test.js`.**
 - For full browser/E2E automation, consider Playwright or Cypress.